top of page

 Who These Classes Help Most

-✔ students who freeze when asked to write
+✔ Your student freezes or feels overwhelmed when asked to write

-✔ students who rely heavily on parent help
+✔ Your student relies heavily on parent help to complete writing assignments

-✔ students who need help organizing their thoughts into sentences and paragraphs
+✔ Your student struggles to organize thoughts into clear sentences and paragraphs

-✔ students preparing for junior high or high school writing
+✔ Your student is preparing for junior high or high school writing

-✘ do not have access to a computer
+✘ do not have regular access to a computer

 ✘ do not have someone available to serve as an editor (parent, tutor, etc.)